MatchbookLab/local-persist/README.md

 The plugin can be installed using `docker plugin install ghcr.io/carbonique/local-persist:<VERSION>`

 Check the local-persist [ghcr](https://github.com/Carbonique/local-persist/pkgs/container/local-persist/versions) for the latest version.
+Make sure you:

+1. Select the correct architecture
-(Note: do not use the `docker pull` command, even though ghcr thinks you should use it.
-Use `docker plugin install`)
+2. You do not use the `docker pull` command, even though ghcr thinks you should use it.
+Use `docker plugin install` instead

 ## Usage: Creating Volumes